seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 With any scruple; your scope is as mine own
 So to enforce or qualify the laws
 As to your soul seems good.
 Give me your hand:
-I’ll privily away.
+I'll privily away.
 I love the people,
 But do not like to stage me to their eyes:
 Through it do well, I do not relish well
 Their loud applause and Aves vehement;